Jay19050/Pulse/README.md

   * **Waveform** — a real-time scrolling oscilloscope of the raw audio signal
   * **Circular** — a 360° radial spectrum with a peak-hold ring
   * **Mirror** — a symmetrical bar spectrum mirrored above/below a centerline
-  * **Particles** — an audio-reactive particle field tracing the spectrum shape
+  * **Particles** — a layered, flowing audio-reactive particle field: background dust, flowing ribbon streams, a level-driven central energy vortex, and high-frequency sparks — all deterministic functions of the real spectrum, not a random particle simulation
-* Compact, custom-painted mode-selector strip — switch modes live, no restart required
+* Compact mode-selector bar with icons — switch modes live, no restart required
 * Every mode goes idle/flat automatically when there's no audio — nothing is faked or randomly animated

+###  Output Device Selector

+* Lists available Windows render (output) devices via WASAPI enumeration
+* Switch which device Pulse listens to while running — no restart required
+* Refresh the device list on demand
+* Falls back to the system default if the selected device disconnects

+###  True Fullscreen

+* **F11** toggles genuine borderless fullscreen — no title bar, no window frame, no taskbar
+* **Esc** exits fullscreen
+* Restores the previous window size/position (and maximized state) on exit

+###  Visualizer Appearance Settings

+* Sensitivity, Smoothing, Brightness, Peak Intensity, and Background controls, applied live across all six modes
+* Custom-styled sliders matching Pulse's own visual language
+* Visual-only — never touches captured audio, system volume, or Windows audio settings

 ###  Level Metering